Loading...

 That's a good idea.

-So 13 subtract three is equal to 10.
+So 13, subtract 3 is equal to 10.

 So there must be 10 counters in equal groups.

 So how could Jun have done that?
-Those are our three that are the remainder and there are our 10.
+Those are our three that are the remainder and there are our 10, so what can we see?
+Well, we could have one group of 10 with a remainder of three.

 We could have two groups of five with a remainder of three.

-Ooh, could we have five groups of two?
+Oh, can we have five groups of two?
 Ah, there's a problem here.

 Why is five groups of two not a possibility?
 Can you see why?
 What do you notice about that remainder?
-That's right, there'd be another group of two, and we must have a remainder of three so we can't make another group of two from 13 and still have a remainder of three.
+That's right, there'd be another group of two and we must have a remainder of three.

-So the number we are dividing by, the size of our group, has got to be greater than three otherwise we would be able to make another group and so we wouldn't have a remainder of three.
+Otherwise we would be able to make another group and so we wouldn't have a remainder of three.

-That's something we're going to explore more as we go on, I think.
+That's something we're going to explore more as we go on I think.

-And on into the second part of our lesson.
+And on into the second part of our lesson, we're going to be drawing models to represent division.

 So here are some different representations.